mcorbin/meuse-website/content/api/check/_index.md

 In some cases, these three places could be out of sync.

-Meuse provides an APi call to detect these issues.
+Meuse provides an API call to detect these issues.

 - **GET** /api/v1/meuse/check
+- Allowed users: `admin`, `tech`

 ---